Debt can hold you back.

 Yet, we've seen many in this position struggle financially.

-When most of your cash savings is plowed into your mortgage, this same cash becomes trapped in your home.
+When most of your cash savings are plowed into your mortgage, the cash becomes trapped in your home.
 You cannot access it.
-Enter the “reverse mortgage” product which is sign of this complication.
+Enter the “reverse mortgage” product which is a sign of this complication.

 When should you consider refinancing?